sahilbansal17/Get_Better_at_CP_in_2_Months/Notes.md

 - **Bottom Up.** I'm going to learn programming.
 Then I will start practicing.
 Then, I will start tacking part in contest.
 Then, I'll practice even more and try to improve.
 After working hard like a crazy, I'll be an amazing coder.
 - **Top Down.** I will be an amazing coder.
 How?
 I will work hard like crazy.
 How?
 I'll practice more and try to improve.
 How?
 I'll start taking part in contests.
 Then?
 I'll practicing.
 How?
 I'm going to learn programming.

+Memoization is very easy to code and might be your first line of approach for a while.
+Though, with dynamic programming, you don't risk blowing stack space, you end up with lots of liberty of when you can throw calculations away.
+The downside is that you have to come up with an ordering of a solution which works.

+**One can think of dynamic programming as a table-filling algorithm: you know the calculations you have to do, so you pick the best order to do them in and ignore the ones you don't have to fill in.**